Meet Angie

 Since coming to Congress, I’m proud to have:

-• Been ranked in the top 5% of all bipartisan members of Congress
+- Been ranked in the top 2% of all bipartisan members of Congress

 I’ve championed education equality in Minnesota.
 I worked across the aisle with Republican Rep. Pete Stauber to expand resources for apprenticeship and job training programs across our state.
-And I’ve worked with Sen. Tina Smith to introduce the 21st Century Workforce Partnerships Act, which will give students the career skills and technical education they need to help fill the thousands of good-paying, skilled job openings in Minnesota right now.
+And I’ve worked to introduce the 21st Century Workforce Partnerships Act, which will give students the career skills and technical education they need to help fill the thousands of good-paying, skilled job openings in Minnesota right now.

 I’ve prioritized Minnesota’s family farmers and supporting biofuels markets.
 I am the first member of Congress to ever get year-round sales of E-15, or Unleaded 88, passed in the House.
 And I am focused on ensuring that family farms can be passed on to the next generation of farmers.